 For use in Iraq and Afghanistan, the ‘3-Colour Desert’ (DCU) camouflage pattern was printed on M65s.
 The first contracts were awarded in FY1989 and the final contracts were awarded in FY1999.

-From our research, we have only found UCP M65s with contracts in FY2006 and FY2008, making it the shortest-lived camouflage pattern to be printed on M65s.
+From my research, I have only found UCP M65s with contracts in FY2006 and FY2008, making it the shortest-lived camouflage pattern to be printed on M6

 Liners